GDQuest/website/content/tutorial/godot/design-patterns/finite-state-machine/index.md

 The finite state machine class uses the state.
 It keeps track of the active state (for example, "running") and calls the state's functions when needed.
 In the game, the state machine will be the parent node of all states.

 First, I pick a starting state for the state machine.
-I use an immediately invoked function expression (IFFE) to use the first child node if no initial state is set.
+I use an immediately invoked function expression (IIFE) to use the first child node if no initial state is set.
 This way, you can optionally pick the initial state in the editor.

 ```gdscript
 class_name StateMachine extends Node